Skip to main content

 Advance your public service career with our combined bachelor's and master's degree program.

 If you're majoring in Political Science or Public Affairs, you can earn an M.P.A. in just one extra year with UND's combined degree program.
-Learn to understand, and act upon, the policy and management issues confronting governments and non-profit organizations.
+Learn to understand and act upon the policy and management issues confronting governments and non-profit organizations.
 Study at one of the nation's top-ranked online policy programs.

 Program type:

-Combined (Major and Master's)
+Accelerated (Bachelor’s and Master’s)

 Format: